Susan P. Graber: Federal judicial service

 On July 30, 1997, President Bill Clinton nominated Graber to the United States Court of Appeals for the Ninth Circuit to replace Judge Edward Leavy, who assumed senior status.
 She was subsequently confirmed by the United States Senate by a 98–0 vote on March 17, 1998.
 She received her commission on March 19, 1998.
 With her appointment she became the first female judge to serve on that court from the state of Oregon.

 In 1998, the Classroom Law Project named her Legal Citizen of the Year, and in 2001 she received the Oregon For Country Award from Yale University.
 Graber was selected to be chairperson of the American Bar Association’s Committee on Appellate Practice in 2001.
 She has served on two committees of the United States Judicial Conference: Committee on State-Federal Jurisdiction (2010–13) and Committee on Rules of Practice and Procedure (2013–16).

 Judge Graber on February 11, 2021, announced her intention to assume senior status upon appointment of her successor.
 She assumed senior status on December 15, 2021, when her successor, Jennifer Sung was confirmed by the United States Senate.

 Notable rulings

 In 2006, Graber upheld a 159-year mandatory minimum sentence imposed on a mentally handicapped getaway driver.

 On November 30, 2021, Graber wrote the majority opinion in Duncan v.
 Bonta, a major 2nd amendment case that dealt with a law regulating high-capacity gun magazines, specifically, the law prohibits gun magazines that hold more than 10 bullets.
 Graber and the 7-4 majority found that the law does not violate the 2nd amendment.

+Notable dissents

+In 2025, Graber dissented from a ruling allowing the administration of President Donald Trump to continue deploying National Guard forces in Portland, Oregon in response to protests against Immigration and Customs Enforcement (ICE) enforcement operations.
+The majority ruling paused a temporary restraining order by Judge Karin Immergut in which Immergut had blocked deployment of the National Guard in Portland, with Judge Immergut writing that Trump’s claims of daily unrest in Portland (which were used to justify the deployment) were “untethered to facts,” and that "[t]his is a nation of Constitutional law, not martial law."

+Graber's dissent similarly emphasized that "no legal or factual justification supported the order to federalize and deploy the Oregon National Guard," and that the majority's decision allowing the deployment to go forward "is not merely absurd.
+It erodes core constitutional principles, including sovereign States' control over their States' militias and the people's First Amendment rights to assemble and to object to the government's policies and actions."
+Graber's dissent ended with this plea: "I urge my colleagues on this court to act swiftly to vacate the majority’s order before the illegal deployment of troops under false pretenses can occur.
+Above all, I ask those who are watching this case unfold to retain faith in our judicial system for just a little longer."